 Groundwater at NAVSTA Everett is not a source of potable water, and there are no public supply wells within one mile of the installation.
 Drinking water at NAVSTA Everett is supplied by the City of Everett (NAVFAC NW, 2021b).
 In 1992, NAVSTA Everett was identified as a site (WDOE Site ID 4302) with confirmed or suspected contamination that could potentially harm people and the environment.
 Groundwaters are suspected of containing chemical contaminants, including halogenated and non-halogenated organics, other conventional organic contaminants, and priority pollutant metals (WDOE, 2022a, Cleanup Site ID 4302).
-A preliminary assessment was completed in 2021 (NAVFAC NW, 2021b), and the site is in the state cleanup process under the Model Toxics Control Act (WDOE, 2022a).
+A preliminary assessment for per- and polyfluoroalkyl substances (PFAS) was completed in 2021 (NAVFAC NW, 2021b), and the site is in the federal cleanup process under the Comprehensive Environmental Response Compensation and Liability Act and Model Toxics Control Act (WDOE, 2022a) as applicable.